Less Than a Day, More Than Enough: A 20-hour Layover in Lisbon’s Príncipe Real

 Lost In has a great view and where we plan to try next time we visit!

-Esplanada Cafe is in a park and a lovely place to have a meal, often with live music in the background.
+Esplanada Cafe is in a park, the Praça do Príncipe Real, and a lovely place to have a meal, often with live music in the background.

 Things to do